Maintain Your Wellbeing During Summer Break

 Summer is a great time to pause and reflect on things that you’re grateful for.
 Practicing gratitude has many proven benefits for your physical and emotional wellbeing.
 Plus, reflecting on your day and finding appreciation for even the smallest thing is a great way to end your day.
 Here are some tools to help you practice gratitude:

-Set yourself up this summer for a successful fall with these free 30-minute performance coaching workshop recordings from Community Wellness.
+Set yourself up this summer for a successful fall with these free 30-minute performance coaching workshop recordings from Community Wellness at MIT Health.
 Learn to maximize your performance, maintain motivation and focus, and improve sleep quality.

 Whatever the structure of your summer, there are opportunities to enhance your skills.
 We hope that you get to have a rejuvenating summer, whether you’re preparing for a UROP, interning, volunteering, or taking a well deserved break.
 Whatever your summer plans, consider these five simple but helpful tips from Career Advising & Professional Development.